jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 green: make it pass
 ====================

-* I will make the values of the test to match the result
+* I make the values of the test to match the result

   .. code-block:: python